McCarthy proposes 5 Republicans to sit on Jan. 6 panel

-WASHINGTON (AP) — House Republican Leader Kevin McCarthy has picked five Republicans to sit on the new select committee to investigate the Jan.
+WASHINGTON (AP) — House Republican leader Kevin McCarthy has picked five Republicans to sit on the new select committee to investigate the Jan.
 6 insurrection at the Capitol, signaling that Republicans will participate in the investigation that they have staunchly opposed.

-McCarthy has selected Indiana Rep. Jim Banks, who recently visited former President Donald Trump on trips to the U.S.-Mexico border and Trump’s New Jersey golf club, to be the top Republican on the panel, according to a Republican familiar with the decision and an aide to House Speaker Nancy Pelosi.
-Pelosi must approve the names before they are final, per committee rules.

-McCarthy has also tapped Ohio Rep. Jim Jordan, Illinois Rep. Rodney Davis, North Dakota Rep. Kelly Armstrong and Texas Rep. Troy Nehls to serve on the panel, according to the two people, who shared the names on condition of anonymity ahead of an official announcement.
+McCarthy said Monday that he has selected Indiana Rep. Jim Banks, who recently visited former President Donald Trump on trips to the U.S.-Mexico border and Trump’s New Jersey golf club, to be the top Republican on the panel.
+The Republican leader also tapped Ohio Rep. Jim Jordan, Illinois Rep. Rodney Davis, North Dakota Rep. Kelly Armstrong and Texas Rep. Troy Nehls to serve on the committee.

+House Speaker Nancy Pelosi must approve the names before they are final, per committee rules.
+An aide to Pelosi said she has received notification from McCarthy, but it is unclear when or if she will approve the GOP members.
+The aide was granted anonymity to discuss the Republican picks ahead of an official announcement.

-The five Republicans selected by McCarthy — all men — have strongly supported Trump, whose supporters laid siege to the Capitol building on Jan.
+The five Republican men selected by McCarthy have all backed Trump, whose supporters laid siege to the Capitol building on Jan.
 6 and interrupted the certification of President Joe Biden’s victory.
 Banks, Jordan and Nehls all voted to overturn Biden’s win that day, even after the rioting.
-Davis and Armstrong voted to certify Biden’s win.
+Davis and Armstrong were among the minority of Republicans who voted to certify Biden’s win.

 McCarthy’s picks come after all but two Republicans opposed the creation of the 13-person select committee in a House vote last month, with most in the GOP arguing that the majority-Democratic panel would conduct a partisan probe.
 House Democrats originally attempted to create an evenly split, independent commission to investigate the insurrection, but that effort fell short when it was blocked by Senate Republicans.

 House Republicans have largely remained loyal to Trump despite the violent insurrection of his supporters that sent many of them running for their lives.
-Banks made clear in a statement Monday evening that he would take a combative approach to his leadership on the panel, sharply criticizing the Democrats who had set it up.
+Banks made clear in a statement Monday evening that he would take a politically combative approach to his leadership on the panel, sharply criticizing the Democrats who had set it up.

 “Make no mistake, Nancy Pelosi created this committee solely to malign conservatives and to justify the Left’s authoritarian agenda,” Banks said.

-Jordan, one of Trump’s staunchest defenders through his two impeachments and the top Republican on the House Judiciary Committee, said after the House vote to form the committee that he believed the panel is “impeachment three” against the former president.
+Jordan, one of Trump’s staunchest defenders through his two impeachments and the top Republican on the House Judiciary Committee, said after the House vote to form the panel that he believed the investigation is “impeachment three” against the former president.
 Trump was impeached by the House and acquitted by the Senate both times.

-It is unclear if Pelosi will approve the members.
-The aide to Pelosi said her office had received the names from McCarthy’s office.
+The members selected by McCarthy had mixed reactions to the insurrection as it happened on Jan.
+6. While Jordan led the effort to overturn election results, others tweeted to the rioters to end the violence or condemned it.

+“Thank you to the Capitol police and all law enforcement,” Armstrong tweeted shortly after the House was evacuated that afternoon.
+“Rioting is not protesting.
+This needs to stop.
+Now.”

+“I was proud to stand shoulder to shoulder with Capitol police barricading entrance to our sacred House chamber, while trying to calm the situation talking to protestors,” Nehls tweeted.
+“What I’m witnessing is a disgrace.
+We’re better than this.
+Violence is NEVER the answer.
+Law and order!”

+A week later, all five members voted against the impeachment of Trump, who had told his supporters gathered in Washington on Jan.
+6 to “fight like hell” to overturn his election defeat.

-The Democratic chair of the select committee, Mississippi Rep. Bennie Thompson, said Monday evening that he hadn’t seen the names but referred the matter to Pelosi.
+The Democratic chair of the select committee, Mississippi Rep. Bennie Thompson, said Monday evening that he hadn’t seen the GOP names but referred the matter to Pelosi.
 “It’s up to her,” he said.

 Pelosi named eight members of the committee earlier this month — seven Democrats and Republican Rep. Liz Cheney of Wyoming, who has strongly criticized Trump and has been the most outspoken member of her caucus against the insurrection.
-Cheney was demoted from GOP leadership in May over her comments.
+Cheney, who was demoted from GOP leadership in May over her comments, was one of the two Republicans who voted in favor of forming the committee, along with Illinois Rep. Adam Kinzinger.

-As McCarthy has stayed quiet on Republican participation on the panel, Thompson has said that the committee will have a quorum to conduct business whether GOP members are present or not.
+As McCarthy stayed quiet for weeks on Republican participation on the panel, Thompson has said that the committee will have a quorum to conduct business whether GOP members are present or not.

 The new members will be put to the test at the panel’s first hearing next week, with at least four rank-and-file police officers who battled rioters that day testifying about their experiences.
 Dozens of police officers were injured as the crowd pushed past them and broke into the Capitol building.